 Another postsurgical challenge, particularly given abbreviated hospital stays, is how best to calculate the optimal dose for the first days after the patient leaves the hospital, said Jason Eldrige, MD, associate director of inpatient pain medicine at the Mayo Clinic in Rochester, Minn.
 His advice: Closely monitor the intravenous dose the patient requires the second or third day, and use that to calculate an oral regimen following discharge.

 To convert an intravenous dose to a pill dosage, Dr. Eldrige suggests the following approach: First convert the patient's 24-hour intravenous opioid dose to its equivalent for intravenous morphine.
 Then take that dose and calculate an equivalent daily oral morphine equivalency dose (DOME).
 If opioid classes are switched in the process—say from hydromorphone to morphine—that final oral dose should be reduced by 30% to 45% to compensate for incomplete cross-tolerance between classes, he said, thus providing an increased safety margin.
-(See sidebar.)
+(See sidebar “Converting from intravenous to oral regimen.”)

 Ideally, patients should receive a few oral doses prior to hospital discharge, Dr. Eldrige said.
 He suggested a longer stretch of monitoring, at least 12 hours, if a long-acting opioid is prescribed as part of the oral dose.
 Four to eight hours typically would be reasonable if the patient were only taking a short-acting opioid, he said.